CamDavidsonPilon/lifelines/docs/Examples.rst

 Power determination under a CoxPH model
 ##############################################

 Suppose you wish to measure the hazard ratio between two populations under the CoxPH model.
 To determine the statistical power of a hazard ratio hypothesis test, under the CoxPH model, we can use ``lifelines.statistics.power_under_cph``.
-That is, suppose we want to know the probability that we reject the null hypothesis that the relative hazard ratio is 1, assuming the relative hazard ratio is truely different from 1.
+That is, suppose we want to know the probability that we reject the null hypothesis that the relative hazard ratio is 1, assuming the relative hazard ratio is truly different from 1.
 This function will give you that probability.

 .. code-block:: python